taliacotton/holler/_listings/head-of-product-new-york.md

 * Lead the product team with a focus on understanding and satisfying our various stakeholder needs
 * Build, manage, and mentor the product team
 * Help define and develop a rigorous data culture using quantitative and qualitative measures that tie to company objectives
-* Understand the competitive landscape for Emogi and use it to shape our product strategy
+* Understand the competitive landscape for Holler and use it to shape our product strategy
 * Oversee multiple projects and align them with business priorities & deadlines
 * Product lifecycle management from concept to phasing out of the product(s) across all products/product lines.
 * Lead, define, represent and communicate product strategy and vision in line with the businesses long-term goals.